Zeev Sternhell, dovish Israeli expert on fascism, dies at 85

 Sternhell, a Holocaust survivor and an acclaimed professor of political science at Hebrew University, was an internationally recognized expert and author of several books on fascism and ultra-nationalism.

-A longtime peace activist, Sternhall was an outspoken critic of Israel’s policies toward the Palestinians and an opponent to Israel’s settler movement.
+A longtime peace activist, Sternhell was an outspoken critic of Israel’s policies toward the Palestinians and an opponent to Israel’s settler movement.

 In 2008, he was awarded the country’s prestigious Israel Prize, despite the petitions of Jewish West Bank settlers to deny him the honor.
-The same year, a U.S.-born religious nationalist, Jack Teitel, targeted him for his dovish positions and Sternhall was wounded by a pipe bomb placed outside his Jerusalem home.
-An Israeli court handed Teitel to two life sentences in 2013 for the murder of two Palestinians and the attempted murder of several others, including Sternhell.
+The same year, a U.S.-born religious nationalist, Jack Teitel, targeted him for his dovish positions and Sternhell was wounded by a pipe bomb placed outside his Jerusalem home.
+An Israeli court handed Teitel two life sentences in 2013 for the murder of two Palestinians and the attempted murder of several others, including Sternhell.

 In the wake of the attack, Sternhell increasingly warned about the dangers posed to Israeli democracy.
 Sternhell said from his hospital bed that “if this act was not committed by a deranged person but by someone who represents a political view, then this is the beginning of the disintegration of democracy.”